Don't miss the opportunity to discover the Land of a Million Elephants

 Yes, Laos is considered one of Southeast Asia’s safest countries for travellers.
 Crime rates are low, and people are friendly and welcoming.
 The main risks are related to road conditions and river travel, which can be basic.
 With good planning and guides, travel is safe and rewarding.

-What vaccinations do I need for Laos?
+Do I need a visa for Laos?

-Read about travelling Asia on our blog
+Read about travelling to Asia on our blog

 Speak to a Laos expert today